How to Budget for a Commercial Renovation

-Planning a commercial renovation in Singapore involves more than picking finishes and furniture.
+Planning a commercial renovation and how to budget for a commercial renovation in Singapore involves more than picking finishes and furniture.
 Beyond aesthetics, there are significant costs behind the scenes that influence your budget.
 At Pivot, we often advise clients to approach budgeting thoughtfully, balancing design ambitions with practical realities.

 Since Covid-19, renovation costs have increased considerably due to supply chain challenges, rising material prices, and labor shortages.
 Items that once seemed affordable, such as timber, tiles, or metal finishes, can now take a larger slice of your budget.
 It is essential to factor in market fluctuations and allow some buffer for unexpected costs.